1. The Permit holder shall, at all times, remain an accredited or

 Note: Signed statements by persons transporting or disposing of the

 Transport of GMOs for the purpose of export is permitted on

 notification to the Agency as the permit holder would have

-authorisation to import the GMOs to the destination country.
+authorisation to export the GMOs to the destination country.

 trained by the Permit holder to recognise volunteers and actions